Syntax and semantics¶

 The listing below shows an example transformation-function in requirement form

-).
+(tr-0) and in constraint form (tc-0).
 Note that again the only difference

-between the two forms are the verbs must
+between the two forms are the verbs must and does.

 transformation-requirement